animlbook/AnIML/book_source/source/classification/bias_fairness/index.md

 One reason this approach doesn't work in the real world is that there are often subtle correlations between other features not related to the attribute you may wish to protect (e.g., zip code and race).
 Even if we leave that feature out of our model, it can still inadvertently learn it from other features.

 You may think we could just remove any correlated features, but that would mean removing almost any data to use at all.
 For example, SAT scores are also correlated with race even if the Circles/Squares would be equally successful in college.
 One factor that impacts SAT scores is how much money you have to afford SAT prep.
-If the Squares are generally richer and can afford SAT prep, their scores are artificially higher even if they aren't necessarily more successful in college!
+If the Circles are generally richer and can afford SAT prep, their scores are artificially higher even if they aren't necessarily more successful in college!
 So if we wanted to remove any features with correlation, then we couldn't even use our one feature SAT score!

 #### Statistical Parity